swxben/NSIShim/README.md

 ### Application

 The entire application including all dependencies should be included in the application.
-Specifically for a .NET application the entire application should be compiled to `project\bin\Release\....`.
-Dependencies that can't be included with the application (eg the .NET framework) should be bootstrapped by the installer script.
+For example, a .NET application would be compiled to `project\bin\Release\....` which is bundled up in the install script.
+Dependencies that can't be included with the install script (eg the .NET framework) should be bootstrapped by the installer script.
+In other words, this specification does not build in any support for managing application dependencies.

 ### Installer / bootstrap